Our Safer Recruitment Policy is published in full below but is also available to download as a pdf file: Shrewsbury School's Safer Recruitment Policy

 It is the School’s policy that the DBS disclosure must be obtained before the commencement of employment of any new employee.

 It is the School’s policy to re-check employees’ DBS Certificates every three years and in addition any employee who takes leave for more than three months (ie maternity leave, career break etc) must be re-checked before they return back to work.

 Members of staff at Shrewsbury School are aware of their obligation to inform the Bursar or the HR Department of any cautions or convictions that arise between these checks taking place.

 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.

 Portability of DBS Certificates Checks

 Staff may wish to join the DBS Update Service if they are likely to require another check in the future.
-Applicants may sign up to the Service if their check was issued after 17 June 2013, for a fee of £13 per annum, which is payable by the applicant.
+Applicants may sign up to the Service for a fee of £13 per annum, which is payable by the applicant.

 Dealing with convictions

-A formal meeting will take place face-to-face to establish the facts with the Human Resources Manager.
+A formal meeting will take place face-to-face to establish the facts with the Head of Human Resources.
 A decision will be made following this meeting.
-In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the Human Resources Manager will evaluate all of the risk factors above before a position is offered or confirmed.
+In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the Head of Human Resources will evaluate all of the risk factors above before a position is offered or confirmed.